Last Updated on: 28th October 2023, 09:15 am

 - They’ve been overutilized for commercial, scientific, recreational, or educational purposes.

 - They don’t possess sufficient regulatory mechanisms.

 - Natural or manmade conditions threaten their continued existence.

-The parrot species covered under ESA cannot be:
+The parrot species covered under E.S.A. can’t be:

 - Trapped, harmed, or killed.